David Keane (judge)

-David Keane (born 19 September 1964) is an Irish lawyer who is currently a Judge of the High Court.
+David Keane (born 19 September 1964) is an Irish judge and lawyer who has served as a Judge of the High Court since July 2013.

 Early life

 Keane was born in London in 1964.
 He attended Rockwell College and studied law at Trinity College Dublin.
-At Trinity he was the President of the University Philosophical Society and won the Irish Times Debate.
+At Trinity, he was the President of the University Philosophical Society and won the Irish Times Debate.
 He obtained an LLM from University College Dublin in European Union law in 1997.

 Legal career

 He first qualified as a solicitor in 1992 and then converted to become a barrister in 1998.
 He became a senior counsel in 2009.
 He trained and subsequently practised in the offices of future judge Garrett Sheehan and worked at the Chief State Solicitor's Office from 1997 to 1998.
 His practice at the bar focused on criminal law, administrative law and civil litigation.
 He was a council member of the Irish Council for Civil Liberties from 1992 to 1994.

 He was involved in the cases Heaney & McGuinness v Ireland in relation to Article 6 of the European Convention on Human Rights and Cogley v RTÉ which established rules relating to public interest and defamation in the press.
 He represented RTÉ at the Barr Tribunal and the Flood Tribunal.
 He also appeared at the Commission to Inquire into Child Abuse.